 Neolithic Era

-Architecture and Dwellings in Stone Age
+Architecture and Dwellings in the Stone Age

 - Three main types of early dwellings include